 The autonomic nervous system is a complex network of cells that controls the body’s internal state.
-It regulates and supports many different internal processes, often outside of a person’s conscious awareness.
+It regulates and supports many different processes, often outside of a person’s conscious awareness.

 This article will explain the autonomic nervous system, or ANS, how it works, and the disorders that can affect its functioning.